breatheco-de/content/src/content/lesson/intro-to-start-coding-using-javascript.md

 ---
-title: "Introduciton to Start Coding Using Javascript"
+title: "Introduction to Start Coding Using Javascript"
 subtitle: "You will learn all about the fundamentals of Javascript, starting with the basics of syntax, conditionals, functions, and arrays."
 tags: ["javascript"]
 authors: ["tomasgonzaleza"]